Teacher Quality in Your State

 See how the states are shaping up on the policies that affect teachers

-In January 2013 we issued an interim edition of the Yearbook, focusing on teacher preparation policies.
-Get info across all 50 states and DC on what states are doing to ensure that new teachers are well prepared.
+In January 2014 we issued a new comprehensive edition of the Yearbook, including all aspects of state teacher policy.
+Get info across all 50 states and DC on what states are doing to support effective teaching.

 There are 41 states where teacher pensions are currently insufficiently funded.
 Funding shortfalls grew in all but 7 states between 2009 and 2012.
 How's your state doing?